rickconlee/wordpress-from-ram/readme.md

 # Wordpress From Ram

+You can read my blog post about this, where I talk about the origins of this absurd project: [How To Run Wordpress from RAM](https://rickconlee.com/how-to-run-wordpress-completely-from-ram/)

 This is a living, breathing absurdist rendering of web application hosting.
-It is performance tuning as an art form.
+Performance tuning is an art form.
 I have created a new medium and a completely different way to think about hosting web applications.

-Basically, what we are doing is taking WordPress and loading it into RAM with an absurdly optimized setup.
+Basically, we are taking WordPress and loading STRAIGHT it into RAM with an absurdly optimized setup.
 That setup is as follows:

 - The entire site and services required to run Wordpress run from RAM.
 - The NGINX server is custom compiled.